-With spray nozzles being the final point of delivery, it is crucial that they are working accurately and efficiently, if operators are going to get the spray on target, reports Tom Robinson of Syngenta.
+With spray nozzles being the final point of delivery, it is crucial that they are working accurately and efficiently, if operators are going to get the spray on target, reports Tom Robinson of Syngenta UK.

 All nozzles wear over time; the rate of wear being dependent on the amount of use and the products being applied; coarse liquid fertiliser or trace element products typically cause faster wear - low quality iron products can be like sandpaper going through the nozzle.